mairenileath/PLTimeR/README.md

 # SubtypingMSc

-Timing Model has changes from version provided by Iliana Peneva and Naser Ansari-Pour from the University of Oxford.
+Timing Model with contributions from Iliana Peneva, Naser Ansari-Pour, and Ruxandra Tesloianu.

 functions_subtyping.R must be available to other R scripts.